Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 By Dan Carney at Design News

-The Arizona force management specialist is finding new opportunities for its load cells testing batteries.
-In addition to measuring the strength of the battery case, it is also important for automakers to measure the pressure of the cells inside the case.
+The Arizona force management specialist is finding new opportunities for its load cell testing batteries.
+In addition to measuring the strength of the battery case, it is also important for automakers to measure the pressure inside the case.
 In both situations, force management solutions from Interface, Inc. (Scottsdale, Ariz.) are beneficial.

-This is important because, in addition to the torsional loads normally applied to the battery box in the course of normal driving, there is also the need to model for worst-case crash scenarios.
+This is important because, in addition to the torsional loads normally applied to the battery box during normal driving, it is also necessary to model worst-case crash scenarios.

 “You have basic (noise, vibration, and harshness) torsional rigidity requirements, but then you have the crash requirements,” Peters noted.
 “How do you model, test, and have successful test results?
 When you run the full system into the barrier, sometimes the outcome is hard to model.”